webgrip/techdocs-build/README.md

 # techdocs-build

-This repo builds the dockerfile to generate documentation for both techdocs, or mkdocs.
+This repo builds the dockerfile to build the dockerfile to generate documentation for both techdocs, or mkdocs.

 ## Requirements
 - Docker